AgileRL/AgileRL/agilerl/memory/README.md

 - MoE is modelled (weights and optimizer on total experts, activations on active) and the parameter counts check out against published totals, but no MoE model has been measured end to end yet.
-- Quantized (nf4) and vision-stripped variants are supported by the schema and unmeasured in practice.
+- Quantized (nf4) variants are supported by the schema and still unmeasured in practice.
 - The Arena widget itself, on this same core.